WELCOME TO LAVENHAM GARDENING CLUB

 LAVENHAM Gardening Club holds a Plant Sale in May.
 The Plant Sales are well established events, supported locally and a perfect opportunity to fill your garden at reasonable prices.

-The plant sale includes perennials, shrubs etc. Donations of plants are always welcomed and obviously increase the variety of plants on offer.
+The plant sale includes annuals, perennials, shrubs etc. Donations of plants are always welcomed and obviously increase the variety of plants on offer.
 The plant sales provide the club with a main source of income, so if you have plants to divide or surplus cuttings and seedlings please let us know!

 SOCIAL EVENTS